 Many individuals, businesses, and families alike have expressed interest in supporting the McCall Community School.
-Specifically, schools with similar missions, such as Roots Forest Pre-School and the University of Idaho's McCall Outdoor Science School are committed in supporting the McCall Community School both in generating support and interest from their schools to potentially serving on the school Board.
-As well, many individuals have also expressed interest in helping with the school from spreading the word, to helping to build, to offering up specific skills.
+Many have expressed interest in helping with the school from spreading the word, to helping to build, to offering up specific skills.
 With the focus of the McCall Community School being a place-based school a partnership with local businesses is important.
 Local businesses can be meaningful partners in providing rich learning opportunities for students, volunteering time and related resources for learning, and providing rich, relevant research problems for students to explore.